-Additionally, evaluate strategic initiatives to help offset the potential impact by optimizing risk-weighted assets (RWA) strategies and capital usage.
+Additionally, we can evaluate strategic initiatives to help offset the potential impact by optimizing risk-weighted assets (RWA) strategies and capital usage.

 Stress Testing and Capital Assessment

-Experian understands the importance of measuring capital adequacy, stress testing and loss reserve estimation reporting and brings an extensive background in modeling, banking, risk management and simulation to our clients.
+We understand the importance of measuring capital adequacy, stress testing and loss reserve estimation reporting, bringing an extensive background in modeling, banking, risk management and simulation to our clients.
 Click the button below to learn more about our stress testing and capital assessment services and analytics.

 Get More Information